JakeHub852/bloodborne-blind/Journal.md

 Currently unlevelled.
 Holding **13,000 Blood Echoes** and **0 Insight**.

 Going to do one more sweep to check if I missed anything.

+Here’s the fully spoiler-safe, clean set of **Session 2** markdowns — strictly what you’ve done and seen so far, no extra info beyond your current progress:

+---

+# Bloodborne Playthrough Journal

+## Session 02: Exploring Yharnam & The Cleric Beast

+**Origin:** Lone Survivor
+**Location:** Yharnam → Old Yharnam Sewers → Hunter’s Dream → Cleric Beast Boss Area

+### Summary:

+* Swept through **Yharnam**, clearing enemies and looting blood vials and bullets.
+* Found **Viola** in Old Yharnam, who gave me the **Tiny Music Box**.
+* Equipped the **Hunter Clothes** found in the sewers.
+* Used **Madman’s Knowledge** x1 to gain **Insight** for the first time.
+* Leveled my **Saw Cleaver** weapon to +2 and advanced my character from Level 10 to 20, distributing stats among Vitality, Endurance, Strength, and Skill.
+* Took the bonfire route through the courtyard by the brothel to approach the Cleric Beast arena.
+* Accidentally summoned a hunter using my single Insight (multiplayer bell item).
+* Fought through wolf beasts on the bridge to reach the boss arena.
+* Defeated the **Cleric Beast**, which dropped 4,000 Blood Echoes.
+* Collected approximately 3,500 Blood Echoes from enemies encountered en route to the boss.
+* Ended the session with about 7,500 Blood Echoes after the fight.
+* Lit the lamp on the bridge.
+* Discovered the use of the multiplayer bell items by happy accident.